FAQ Direct from BNI

 Q: Can anyone join a chapter?

-A: We only take one person per professional specialty.
-So if you are a residential real estate person and we already have one, we can refer you to another chapter, or allow you to open another chapter.
+A: As all chapters in BNI Mass, we only take one person per professional specialty.
+So if you are a residential real estate person and we already have one, we can refer you to another chapter, or you might choose to open another chapter.
 Of course, if you are a commercial real estate person, you could be eligible to join this chapter.

 Q: How do you know new members are reputable?